 Dice the aubergine, the tomatoes and the mozzarella into small cubes.
 Finely chop the onion.
 Peel the garlic.

 Heat up the oil in a pan and brown the the garlic and the onion.
 Add the aubergines and cook it over medium heat for about 5 minutes.

-Add the tomatoes and the basil leaves to the aubergine and pour the tomato sauce into the pan.
-Season to taste, stir thoroughly and cook over medium heat for 15 minutes.
+Add the tomatoes and the basil leaves to the aubergine and pour tomato sauce into the pan.
+Season to taste, stir thoroughly and cook over medium heat for 15 mins.

 Preheat the oven to 200°C.

-Once the rice has cooked through, drain it and add it to the aubergine sauce.
+As soon as rice has cooked through, drain it and add it to the aubergine sauce.
 Sauté the rice and the sauce for a few minutes.
-Add about ⅔ of the parmesan and pecorino.
+Add about ⅔ of the Parmigiano and Pecorino.

 Grease the inside of a casserole dish with a bit of olive oil.
 Cover the bottom with breadcrumbs.
 Create a layer of rice, pressing it to the bottom with a wooden spoon.
-Sprinkle on top some mozzarella, parmesan and pecorino, then cover everything with another layer of rice.
+Sprinkle on top some mozzarella, Parmigiano and Pecorino, then cover everything with another layer of rice.
 Proceed in this fashion until all the ingredients are used up.